 5. Cover; cook on Low for 2-to-3 hours or until the internal temperature of the halibut is at 145˚F.

 6. To serve, place each halibut fillet on a plate and garnish with a lemon wedge.

-In the cookbook, this dish is called Mama’s Chicken Sauté, but it adapts well to crockpot cooking.
+In my cookbook, THE AGE GRACEFULLY COOKBOOK, this dish is called Mama’s Chicken Sauté, but it adapts well to crockpot cooking.
 My mother made this dish whenever we craved comfort food.
 It calls for hard boiled eggs, but you can leave those out, because long, slow cooking can make them rubbery.
 For this version, I cook the potatoes in the slow cooker with the chicken.
 The chicken provides selenium, and the tomatoes offer lycopene.
 The garlic contributes healthy allicin compounds, while the olive oil adds natural anti-inflammatory compounds (oleocanthal and oleuropein).

 2 Tbs. olive oil